 Direction

-Your tour starts from the train station in Treuchtlingen heading south.
+Your tour starts from the railway station in Treuchtlingen and heads south.
 Turn right into Bahnhofstraße and continue straight ahead into Bürgermeister-Döbler-Allee.
-Over the bridge and past the Altmühltherme, turn left into Kästleinsmühlstraße.
+Cross the bridge and pass the Altmühltherme thermal baths before turning left into Kästleinsmühlstraße.

-By the way, if you want to end this walking tour with a visit to the Altmühltherme, you don't have to carry your swimming costumes with you for the entire route.
-You can already leave them at the spa, and it is also possible to borrow them.
+By the way, if you want to end this hiking tour with a visit to the Altmühltherme thermal baths, you don't have to carry your swimming costume with you the whole way.
+You can hand them in at the thermal baths now, and it is also possible to hire them.

-You pass the spa gardens and come to a right-angled turn.
+You pass the spa gardens and come to a right-angled turning.
 In front of you is the Nagelberg.
-You hike up the incline and then keep left until you reach the war gravesite.
+Walk up the slope and then keep left until you reach the war cemetery.

-The war gravesite is located on the western slope of the Nagelberg near Treuchtlingen.
-The view over the burial ground with the 21 m high spire of the memorial reaches far into the upper Altmühl valley.
-Both a signposted road and a narrow path - the "Path of Reflection" - lead to the war gravesite.
-At this site, 2,545 victims of the Second World War have found their final resting place.
+The war cemetery is located on the western slope of the Nagelberg near Treuchtlingen.
+The view over the cemetery with the 21 metre high spire of the memorial extends far into the upper Altmühltal valley.
+Both a signposted road and a narrow path - the "Path of Reflection" - lead to the war cemetery.
+This is where 2,545 victims of the Second World War found their final resting place.
 Among them are not only soldiers.
-Women, children and those persecuted politically, racially and religiously were also buried here.
+Women, children and victims of political, racial and religious persecution were also buried here.
 Most of the war dead buried in Treuchtlingen were victims of the fighting in this area in April 1945.
 Others died in the many air raids, especially the one on Treuchtlingen on 23 February 1945.

 Am Nagelberg